Central Board of Directors

 St. Paul, MN 55108

 Alison Holland is an Academic Technologist for Extension Technology where she helps teams across University of Minnesota Extension enhance their education efforts with technology through consulting, production work, and supporting professional development.
 Before coming to Extension, Alison gained a breadth of experience in education, primarily in the East Central Minnesota region, including community health education, K-12 curriculum development, dance education, and healthcare career promotion.
 She has worked for rural county government, non-profit organizations, rural elementary and secondary schools, and a small public technical college.
 A doctorate in education student at Hamline University, Alison is looking forward to beginning a Minnesota Education Policy Fellowship in the fall of 2016.
 She lives in her hometown of Mora, Minnesota, with her husband, two daughters, and Springer Spaniel, where she serves on the local Park Board (chair 2013-2016).
-Regularly commuting to the St. Paul campus of the U of M for work, Alison is excited for the opportunity to stay more connected to her home community by serving on the Central RSDP board.
+Regularly commuting to the St. Paul campus of UMN for work, Alison is excited for the opportunity to stay more connected to her home community by serving on the Central RSDP board.

 405 1st Street SE